MengyangPu/EDTER/README.md

     2.1 Step1: The training of EDTER-Stage I on BSDS500
     2.2 Step2: The training of EDTER-Stage II on BSDS500
     2.3 How to train the EDTER model on BSDS-VOC (BSDS500 and PASCAL VOC Context):
-        Step 1: The training of EDTER-VOC-Stage I on PASCAL VOC Context 2.4 Step2: The training of EDTER-VOC-Stage I on BSDS500 2.5 Step3: The training of EDTER-VOC-Stage II on BSDS500 3 Testing
+        Step1: The training of EDTER-VOC-Stage I on PASCAL VOC Context 2.4 Step2: The training of EDTER-VOC-Stage I on BSDS500 2.5 Step3: The training of EDTER-VOC-Stage II on BSDS500 3 Testing